 - Hypogonadism hypogonadotropic

-These alterations can be due to congenital problems or be caused by external factors such as some substances or drugs ( for example, anabolic agents), which can affect the entire hormonal regulation system and cause fertility problems.
+These alterations can be due to congenital problems or be caused by external factors such as some substances or drugs (e.g. the use of anabolic steroids), which can affect the entire hormonal regulation system, causing fertility problems.

 You can learn more about this subject reading this post: Pre-testicular causes of male infertility.